 Date: February 21, 2002

 In the past, sports and racing bicycles used Presta valves because they are slender and enabled racers to inflate tires with a simple pump with attached chuck (pump head) and no hose.
 Presta valves are easier to pump than Schrader, because they have no valve spring to overcome.
-Although a valve depressor for Schrader valves could alleviate this, it would require a check valve, impractical to house in lightweight pump heads.
+Although a valve depressor for Schrader valves can alleviate this, it requires a check valve, impractical to house in lightweight pump heads.

 The small diameter of the Presta valve requires a smaller hole in the rim, whose size is important for narrow rims where cross sectional strength of is significantly reduced by a stem hole.
 In narrow rims, clincher tires also leave insufficient space between tire beads for larger Schrader valves.